garrying/arena-slack/README.md

 2. Get your Slack incoming post URL at `https://<YOURSLACKTEAMNAME>.slack.com/services/new/incoming-webhook`

-3. Register a new application on Arena at [dev.are.na](https://dev.are.na/), and get the `Personal Access Token`
+3. Register a new application on Are.na at [dev.are.na](https://dev.are.na/), and get the `Personal Access Token`

 4. In Heroku's app settings, add `ARENA_ACCESS_TOKEN` and `SLACK_POST_URL` to the _Config Variables_